 - Enter your list of keywords into keyword research tools to determine the ones with the highest potential search volume.
 Note the search volume for each term in your list.

 - Refine the list down to a smaller list of terms that combine the highest search volume with the ones that are most relevant and important to your company.
 You can target lower search volume phrases that are closer to an exact description of what your business is or are less competitive.

 - Search those phrases for your local market.
 Make a list of all the competitors in your market.

 - Using the Chrome browser, download the GMBSpy extension.
 This allows you to go into Google Maps, search for your competitors, and see the categories they are using.
 Note all the categories your competition is using, with special attention on the categories businesses that are ranking #1 for each of your search phrases.

-- Use PlePer Google My Business Category Helper to get suggestions of categories to add.
+- Use PlePer Google Business Profile Category Helper to get suggestions of categories to add.

 Complete your profile 100%.
 The more information you provide to Google about your business, the better.
 This includes adding photos of your storefront, products/services, etc. Beyond photos, add your business hours so searchers know when you’re open.
 Make updates as these change for holidays to keep the information current and accurate.